777MW/TwilightToggle-Background-Service/README.md

 ## 💕 Support

-If you enjoy using this project, please consider blessing it with a ⭐!
-You can also follow my profile to stay up-to-date on new developments.
+If you enjoy using this project and wish to bless everybody's work, please consider giving this project a ⭐!
+Alternatively, you can always follow my profile to stay up-to-date on new developments.

 ## 🙏 Thank You